 At the moment, leg locks are all the jazz in Jiu-Jitsu.
 As much as they were shunned before, now they are everywhere.
 Even IBJJF oriented competition teams are embracing some of them so that they even the playing field.
-They’re as effective, if not more, as any other submission in grappling martial arts.
-The problem is that because they were ignored for so long, very few people have a complete understanding of them..
+They’re as effective, if not more, like any other submission in grappling martial arts.
+The problem is that because they were ignored for so long, very few people have a complete understanding of them.
 So, what do you do if your instructor is not a leg lock savvy person, but you really need to learn them in order not to be left behind the opposition?
 Well, you’re going to look to pick up a few DVDs on the subject and make sure you’re learning from the best.
 In those terms, nothing but the very best leg lock DVD instructionals are going to do the trick!

 The reason there’s a big gap in the leg locking department is that of the witch hunt people led against them.
 Helio Gracie was once challenged to a 10 vs 10 match by Oswaldo Fadda.
 Fadda’s students won the challenge by submitting 9 out of 10 of the Gracie representatives via leg locks. many people think that he is what spurred the leg lock hatred.
 They were characterized as a cowardly move, only done by people who had no idea how to pass the guard.
 The result of this behavior is a deep hole in the knowledge of the mechanics of a very effective submission system.
 It was only after John Danaher figured it out, that everyone started looking for the best leg lock DVD instructionals in order to catch.
 We offer you a list of the best among the best to get your leg lock game up to speed.